 First of all, in most cases, you won’t be paid in cash.
 You get free gift cards and products.

 Secondly, it’s very spotty at best.
 You are not going to have consistent work.
 You can’t rely on it to pay your bills.

-That said, becoming a beta tester is an awesome way to experience new apps, software, games, and other products first had before they are even released.
+That said, becoming a beta tester is an awesome way to experience new apps, software, games, and other products first hand before they are even released.

-Not only that, you also earn cash, gift cards, and other prizes.
+Not only that, but you also earn cash, gift cards, and other prizes.